-Endpoint security refers to cybersecurity services for network endpoints.
+Endpoint security refers to cybersecurity services like CWPP vendors for network endpoints.
 Network security refers to the security practices and measures used in a network in order to limit cyber incidents to those that have a clear direct impact on the business.
 The service provider is tasked with identifying and mitigating risks such as data leaks, unauthorized access, network or network-related attacks, sabotage, and internal or external threats, go right here to find all you need to know about network security.

 There is a great variety of security services that organizations can purchase including intrusion prevention systems (IPS), network penetration testing (NPT), network security appliances (NSP), secure virtual private network (VPN), and other security services.
 While these security services are usually purchased as a single purchase, they may be purchased as multiple products.
 This is most likely due to the fact that a security service provider may offer the service in more than one or multiple price tiers.